 Forever Song wrapped up nicely.
-It was pretty closed ended and Kagawa gave us sufficient time with our characters to allow us to cool down and reflect.
+It was pretty closed-ended and Kagawa gave us sufficient time to our characters to allow us to cool down and reflect.
 I was delighted by this series and the author’s ability to tightly weave a dark tale while adding light and humor.
 Her characters all came to life for me and I heart them flaws and all.

 Reading this book contributed to these challenges: